ServandoBa/InvestmentsDashboard/README.md

 In order to define and refine the project objectives, several crucial questions were addressed:

 - Metrics for Monitoring: <br>
 a.
-What specific metrics would you like monitor within your investment portfolio?
+What specific metrics would you like monitor within your investment portfolio? <br>
 b.
 Do the metrics require a complex calculation beyond Yahoo Finance metrics?

 - Data collection:<br>